 Making ECD Systems Flow.

-In partnership with the Department of Social Development and Ilifa Labantwana, Innovation Edge drew inspiration from the private sector to find simple solutions to improve registration systems efficiency.
+In partnership with DSD and Ilifa Labantwana, we drew inspiration from the private sector to find simple solutions to improve registration systems efficiency.

-Network Action Group (NAG) is a network of grassroots organisations in the Ugu District of KwaZulu Natal.
+Network Action Group (NAG) is a network of grassroots organisations in the Ugu District of Kwazulu Natal.
 Their aim is to strengthen management and leadership in the CBO and NGO sectors, working closely with government departments.

 Ilifa Labantwana works to secure an equal start for all children living in South Africa, through universal access to quality early childhood development.